Krishna Kant

 conference on Security and Cryptography (SECRYPT), Madrid, Spain, July 2017.

-and K. Kant, “NACID: A Neighborhood Aware Caching and Interest Dissemination in
+“NACID: A Neighborhood Aware Caching and Interest Dissemination in Content

-and K. Kant, “Magnetic Induction Based Sensing and Localization for Fresh Food
+“Magnetic Induction Based Sensing and Localization for Fresh Food Logistics”,

 145. Sanjeev Sondur,